Cobra maneuver: Sweden

 The maneuver originated with the Bråvalla Wing, the first one to receive the Saab 35 fighter plane.
-As the fighter was adopted by other wings over time, so was the manoeuvre.
+As the fighter was adopted by other wings over time, so was the maneuver.
 The Scania Wing apparently called the maneuver "Wacka", which has no real meaning in Swedish.

 Sweden effectively shared borders with the Soviet Union over the Baltic Sea, so both sides regularly flew into the international space between the two.
 In the event, the Saab 35s regularly intercepted and escorted Soviet planes away from Swedish airspace.
 Sometimes these encounters would result in non-combat dogfights, which were either playful or threatening in nature.
-Apparently, the cobra manoeuvre was used during some of these engagements, surprising the Soviets.
-Late in the Saab 35's service life, the manoeuvre was used as a 'secret weapon' by Saab-35 pilots in mock dogfights facing the more advanced Saab 37 fighter.
+Apparently, the cobra maneuver was used during some of these engagements, surprising the Soviets.
+Late in the Saab 35's service life, the maneuver was used as a 'secret weapon' by Saab-35 pilots in mock dogfights facing the more advanced Saab 37 fighter.
 The Saab 37 was unable to safely enter super stalls, and therefore its pilots did not receive any major training against its use.
-The cobra manoeuvre was therefore unknown to many Saab 37 pilots prior to facing it in competition.
+The cobra maneuver was therefore unknown to many Saab 37 pilots prior to facing it in competition.
 Due to the appeal of the tactic, some Saab 37 pilots attempted it, but to their dismay were unable to effectively perform it above speeds of 350 km/h as the Saab 37 couldn't safely handle the necessary gs, rendering it effectively useless in combat.

-When the Saab 35 was retired, so was the manoeuvre, as the next generations of Swedish warplanes, the Saab 37 and the Saab 39, couldn't effectively perform it.
+When the Saab 35 was retired, so was the maneuver, as the next generations of Swedish warplanes, the Saab 37 and the Saab 39, couldn't effectively perform it.
 Due to the secrecy of the Cold War era and other factors, the Swedish cobra was largely unknown to the world until some former Saab 35 and 37 pilots wrote about it years later in books and articles, long after the Soviets had been credited with its discovery.

 Finland and Austria

-As Sweden exported the Saab 35 Draken, so was the cobra manoeuvre.
-Fighter variants of the Saab 35 was exported to both the Finnish Air Force and the Austrian Air Force.
+As Sweden exported the Saab 35 Draken, so was the cobra maneuver.
+Fighter variants of the Saab 35 were exported to both the Finnish Air Force and the Austrian Air Force.

-In an interview, former Finnish Air Force pilot Ari Saarinen recalled performing the manoeuvre in a Draken while intercepting a Royal Air Force Hawker Siddeley Nimrod over the Baltic Sea; the Nimrod pilot reduced power in order to get the Finns to overshoot, but the Finnish Drakens performed the maneuver to slow down, which according to Saarinen drew praise over the radio from the British Nimrod crew.
+In an interview, former Finnish Air Force pilot Ari Saarinen recalled performing the maneuver in a Draken while intercepting a Royal Air Force Hawker Siddeley Nimrod over the Baltic Sea; the Nimrod pilot reduced power in order to get the Finns to overshoot, but the Finnish Drakens performed the maneuver to slow down, which according to Saarinen drew praise over the radio from the British Nimrod crew.

 According to a video uploaded by the Scania Wing comrade association (Swedish: F10 Kamratförening), the Swedish cobra was taught to Austrian pilots training on the Saab 35 in Sweden.
 It is unknown whether the Austrians used this as a combat maneuver or just as training against super stall.